EliteHeroes/Mechassault-Mod-Pack/README.md

 ### Installing

-1. Download the latest version of the Mod Pack from the '[Releases](https://github.com/EliteHeroes/Mechassault-Mod-Pack/releases)' page and extract the contents from 'Mechassault Mod Pack.zip'.
+1. Download the latest version of the Mod Pack from the '[Releases](https://github.com/EliteHeroes/Mechassault-Mod-Pack/releases)' page and extract the contents from 'Mechassault.Mod.Pack.zip'.
 2. Open your Mechassault game folder.
 For console, you can do this using an FTP program to connect a modded Xbox to a PC.
-3. Drag and drop all the original files inside the 'Mod Pack' folder into the Mechassault game folder, agreeing to replace the files.
+3. Drag and drop all the files from inside the 'Mod Pack' folder into the Mechassault game folder, agreeing to replace the files.
-4. If necessary, you can now convert the game files to an XISO format so emulators such as [Xemu](https://xemu.app) can read the new game data.
+4. If necessary, you can now convert the game folder to an XISO format so emulators such as [Xemu](https://xemu.app) can read the new game data.
 5. And that's it!
 You'll now be able to select 'LAUNCH MODS' in the options menu of the game, or you can start the modded game directly with the new N1Launch.xbe

 ### Help